Regina-Bass/CSSSecrets/chapter1/README.md

 CurrentColor is the first ever variable in CSS (though some argue that it was em).
 Rather than corresponsding to a static value. it resolves to the value of the color property.

 ### Inheritance
-The `inherit` keyword, is widely known, but is often forgotten.
+The `inherit` keyword is widely known, but is often forgotten.
 It can be used with any CSS property and it always corresponds to the computed value of the parent element.
 For example, to give form elements the same font as the rest of the page, you don't have to respecify it, you can simply use `inherit`!
 `input, select, button { font: inherit; }`

 ### Trust your eyes - not numbers